No. 5 UConn beats Cincy 87-53, finishes perfect run in AAC

 BIG PICTURE

-Cincinnati: The Bearcats were making their first appearance in an AAC final.
-The school was seeking its first league title since 2002 when it was a member of Conference USA and beat Tulsa.
+Cincinnati: The Bearcats were making their first appearance in an a AAC final.
+The school was seeking its first league title since 2002, when it was a member of Conference USA and beat Tulsa.
 The Bearcats had lost in the AAC semifinals in each of the last two years.

+“We’ve just got to continue growing as a program,” Coach Michelle Clark-Heard said.
+“At least we know that for our season, we’ll still have and opportunity to play and we’re excited about that.”

 UConn: The Huskies have won their 139 conference games by an average of more than 34 points and their seven title games by an average of almost 27 points.